Doorkee/fullstack-code-test/README.md

 # fullstack-code-test
-Doorkee React/Redux Node/Express full stack code test
+Doorkee React/Redux Node/Express full stack code test.
+The goal of this test is to extend the provided boilerplate backend and frontend to query and display the location of the ISS in real time.

 ## Instructions:

-Fork this repo to your personal github account to get started.
+1. Fork this repo to your personal github account to get started.

 ### backend:

-1. Extend the existing Node backend to store (and update every 2 seconds) the location of the ISS (from [this api](http://api.open-notify.org/iss-now.json)) in the Mongo database.
+1. Extend the existing Node backend to store (and update every 2 seconds) the location of the ISS (from [this api](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)) in the Mongo database.
 2. Create a route for retrieving the location of the ISS to be used by the frontend

 ### frontend: